realverma/todo/README.md

 # How run this project locally

+# Note: You need have node, git(when cloning) and npm installed on your system

 1. Download the code or clone the repo with command
 - git clone https://github.com/realverma/todo.git